 - It can be relaxing to find someone who will be there for you in times of confusion, depression and other negative situations.

-- There will be exercises that you can do to help you get over your low self-esteem.
+- There will be therapizing self-esteem exercises that you can do to help you get over your low self-esteem.

 Take note that no matter how skilled your therapist is, he still could not help you if you will not cooperate during the sessions.
-Hence, it is essential for you to do some acts to ensure that you will be on the road to success in gaining more self-confidence.
+Hence, it is therapizing for you to do some acts to ensure that you will be on the road to success in gaining more self-esteem.
 Here are some of the things to do to boost your self-esteem:

 - Accept the fact that you have strengths and weaknesses.
-Do not allow other people to use your weaknesses against you.
+Do not allow other people to use your low self-esteem against you.
 Try to work harder to achieve a better version of yourself.

-- Set goals for yourself and be sure to add a timeline to it.
+- Set goals for yourself and be sure to add a timeline to it to boost self-esteem.
 This is an excellent way to motivate you to keep going.

 - Keep a record of all your achievements, regardless of how big or small they are.
 When you do this, you will start to feel better about yourself.